-As at 31 December 2017, the Bank's only encumbered assets were on demand loans to other financial institutions totalling £1,711K (2016 - £nil) all of which supported derivative foreign exchange contracts with the institutions concerned.
-Further details can be found at Appendix 5.12
+As at 31 December 2018, the Bank's only encumbered assets were on demand loans to other financial institutions totalling £366K (2017 - £1,713K) all of which supported derivative foreign exchange contracts with the institutions concerned.
+Further details can be found at Appendix 5.13

-12 the detailed regulatory disclosure requirements are set out in the EBA's Regulatory Standard EBA/RTS/2017/03 as amended by the PRA's Supervisory Statement SS11/14 - CRD IV: Compliance With The European Banking Authority's Guidelines On The Disclosure of Encumbered And Unencumbered Assets.
-Where no data is provided the data point is not applicable or nil.
+13 the detailed regulatory disclosure requirements are set out in EBA/RTS/2017/03.
+Where no data is provided the response is not applicable or nil.

-11. Operational Risk
+II.
+Operational Risk

-Operational risk is the risk of financial and / or non-financial impact resulting from inadequate or failed internal processes, people and systems, or from external events including financial crime.
+Operational risk is the risk of financial and / or non-financial impact resulting from inadequate or failed internal processes, people and systems, or from external events.
 This risk includes IT, information security, project, outsourcing, tax, legal, fraud and compliance risks.